Federated Learning with Heterogeneous Differential Privacy: Abstract

 \section{Abstract}

-Federated learning (FL) is an emerging privacy-preserving paradigm, where a global model is trained at a central server while keeping client data local.
-However, FL can still indirectly leak private client information through model updates during training.
-Differential privacy (DP) can be employed to provide privacy guarantees within FL, typically at the cost of degraded final trained model.
-In this work, we consider a heterogeneous DP setup where clients are considered private by default, but some might choose to opt out of DP.
-We propose a new algorithm for federated learning with opt-out DP, referred to as \emph{FeO2}, along with a discussion on its advantages compared to the baselines of private and personalized FL algorithms.
-We prove that the server-side and client-side procedures in \emph{FeO2} are optimal for a simplified linear problem.
-We also analyze the incentive for opting out of DP in terms of performance gain.
-Through numerical experiments, we show that \emph{FeO2} provides up to $9.27\%$ performance gain in the global model compared to the baseline DP FL for the considered datasets.
-Additionally, we show a gap in the average performance of personalized models between non-private and private clients of up to $3.49\%$, empirically illustrating an incentive for clients to opt out.
+Federated learning (FL) takes a first step towards privacy-preserving machine learning by training models while keeping client data local.
+Models trained using FL may still indirectly leak private client information through model updates during training.
+Differential privacy (DP) may be employed on model updates to provide privacy guarantees within FL, typically at the cost of degraded performance of the final trained model.
+Both non-private FL and DP-FL can be solved using variants of the federated averaging (\textsc{FedAvg}) algorithm.
+In this work, we consider a heterogeneous DP setup where clients require varying degrees of privacy guarantees.
+First, we analyze the optimal solution to the federated linear regression problem with \emph{heterogeneous} DP in a Bayesian setup.
+We find that unlike the non-private setup, where the optimal solution for homogeneous data amounts to a single global solution for all clients learned through \textsc{FedAvg}, the optimal solution for each client in this setup would be a personalized one even for homogeneous data.
+We also analyze the privacy-utility trade-off for this problem, where we characterize the gain obtained from the heterogeneous privacy where some clients opt for less stringent privacy guarantees.
+We propose a new algorithm for FL with heterogeneous DP, referred to as \textsc{FedHDP}, which employs personalization and weighted averaging at the server using the privacy choices of clients, to achieve better performance on clients' local models.
+Through numerical experiments, we show that \textsc{FedHDP} provides up to $9.27\%$ performance gain compared to the baseline DP-FL for the considered datasets where $5\%$ of clients opt out of DP.
+Additionally, we show a gap in the average performance of local models between non-private and private clients of up to $3.49\%$, empirically illustrating that the baseline DP-FL might incur a large utility cost when not all clients require the stricter privacy guarantees.